rthomasv3/Scum-Bag/README.md

 * macOS
     * Requires [WebKit](https://webkit.org/downloads/)

-On Linx you can also use the `libwebkit2gtk-4.1` package, but you'll need to add a missing symlink:
+On Linux you can also use the `libwebkit2gtk-4.1` package, but you'll need to add a missing symlink:
 ```
 sudo ln -s /usr/lib/x86_64-linux-gnu/libwebkit2gtk-4.1.so.0 /usr/lib/x86_64-linux-gnu/libwebkit2gtk-4.1.so
 ```